If you have not yet registered for the free Encore, please sign up here.

 Anna Molitor

 Anna is a somatic healing practitioner, group facilitator, and a lover of poetry and movement arts that open a path toward what is most essential.
 She has a deep passion for the mystery and precision of individual and collective trauma healing and restoration.
 Anna’s work is deeply informed by 10 years of study and work with Thomas Hübl, her immersion as an assistant facilitator in Bloodline Healing (an ancestral healing modality), and her study of Somatic Experiencing Trauma Healing.
 She bows to the poets, myth-tellers, musicians, healers, teachers, dancers, artists and wild creatures who have blessed her path and woven their magic into who she has become.
 Anna is a senior student of Thomas Hübl and an assistant and mentor for the current Timeless Wisdom Training.
-She is delighted to serve for the third year as the Collective Trauma Summit Poetry Curator.
+She is delighted to serve for the fifth year as the Collective Trauma Summit Poetry Curator.

 In Partnership With:

-The Pocket Project is a non-profit organization dedicated to healing collective trauma and reducing its effects on our global culture.
+The Pocket Project is a nonprofit organization dedicated to growing a culture of trauma-informed care.
+We develop training, consulting, and social impact projects that contribute to the global restoration movement.
 Click Here to Learn More ➤

 Enter your details to register